 Not recommended for the resort

-.
-This year, it is our Top Pick for Backcountry Adventures due to its lightweight and ultra water-resistant construction.
+is an award winner for a few years running.
+It's our Top Pick for Backcountry Adventures due to its lightweight and ultra water-resistant construction.
 The glove features a Gore-Tex shell and a simple liner glove.
-The shell provides protection from wet, nasty conditions, while the less lofty construction makes it the most dexterous glove tested.
+The shell protects from wet, nasty conditions, while the less lofty construction makes it the most dexterous glove tested.
 That said, it is not

 a warm glove.
 Breathable by design, it's better suited for hiking uphill, ice climbing, or skiing on warmer days.
 Don't buy this glove if you live in sub-zero temperatures because it will not keep your hands warm.
 But if you're looking for a lightweight, water-resistant option that performs on the hike, this is what you've been looking for.

 Kinco Pigskin Leather